DSD-DBS/capellambse-context-diagrams/docs/custom_diagram.md

 # Custom Diagram

-`Custom diagram`s let's you create custom diagrams based on the data in the model.
-You define the data collection using an iterable and `Custom diagram` takes care of the rest.
+`Custom diagram`s let you create custom diagrams based on the data in the model.
+You define the data collection using an iterable, and `Custom diagram` takes care of the rest.

 You can access `.custom_diagram` on any supported model element.

 ??? example "Custom Diagram of `PP 1 `"